Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 xclbin/xsabin is ELF-like binary container format.
 It is structured as series of sections.
 There is a file header followed by several section headers which is followed by sections.
 A section header points to an actual section.
 There is an optional signature at the end.
-The format is defined by header file ``xclbin.h``.
+The format is defined by the header file ``xclbin.h``.
 The following figure illustrates a typical xclbin::